apibara/dna/examples/mongo/README.md

 You must set the `MONGO_CONNECTION_STRING` environment variable to the one provided by your MongoDB provider.

-For developing locally, we provide a `docker-compose.mongo.yml` file that starts MongoDB and Mongo Express.
+For developing locally, we provide a `docker-compose.yml` file that starts MongoDB and Mongo Express.
 Run it with:

 ```
-docker-compose -f docker-compose.mongo.yml up
+docker compose up
 ```

 Then export the following environment variable: